rohit-etherusx/DRAG/README.md

 clustering plus an LLM equivalence judge for the borderline pairs plain lexical similarity can't decide — the difference between corroborating ~0% of claims and actually noticing when independent sources agree.

+**v0.5.1** was a bug-fix pass with receipts.
+A real grounded run had exposed two embarrassing habits.
+One: it was corroborating basically *nothing* — the equivalence judge kept getting handed unparseable JSON by a chatty model and quietly giving up.
+Two: it wandered off-topic, chasing gap queries that had forgotten what the research was even about.
+The fixes: turn on structured JSON output so the judge stops choking on prose, and anchor every gap query to the subject with a gate that rejects results sharing zero subject terms.
+Corroboration went from "0%, technically a number" to "actually works."

+**v0.6** is the performance version — same brain, much better cardio.
+A live run had spent **two-thirds of its wall-clock hanging on two stalled LLM requests**, each politely waiting out the OpenAI SDK's 600-second default timeout like it had nowhere to be.
+Fix #1: bound the timeout and the retries, so a stuck request fails fast to the deterministic fallback instead of taking a coffee break.
+Fix #2: the slow work is all I/O-bound (searches, downloads, per-document claim extraction, per-subquestion synthesis), so do it **on a thread pool** — with one non-negotiable rule: worker threads only fetch and return data, and a single thread merges results into `ResearchState` in fixed order.
+Offline output stays **byte-for-byte identical** whether you run it on 1 worker or 6; the speed is free, the determinism is sacred.
+Fix #3 (the `T90` networking pass): a per-host concurrency cap and `Retry-After`-aware exponential backoff in the shared HTTP layer, so cranking up the worker count doesn't just translate "faster" into "Wikipedia 429s you into oblivion."

+**The two faces (also v0.6).** The engine grew a UI department — two of them, both strictly presentation, neither allowed anywhere near the research logic.
+First, a **live terminal dashboard** (`research-engine-tui`, built on Rich): animated progress, real-time knowledge counts, a climbing confidence gauge, and the full report at the end — because eleven minutes of blank terminal is a usability crime.
+Both rode in on a tiny, reusable addition to the engine: an **observer seam**, an optional `progress` callback that emits typed events at each checkpoint and changes nothing about the results (a broken observer can't corrupt a run; it just gets logged and ignored).
+Then the same seam powered a **web app** (`ui/`, React + Vite + Tailwind) that streams the investigation to a browser over Server-Sent Events and lays the result out as a proper evidence explorer.
+One seam, two audiences, zero research logic in either — exactly how Layer 1 was always supposed to work.

 ---